rainforestapp/rf-stylez/README.md

   Enabled: true
 ```

-Then you use it install rubocop and rf-stylez locally:
+To use it install rubocop and rf-stylez locally:
 ```bash
 gem install rubocop
 gem install rf-stylez